dkapesa/AI-Verification-Copilot/README.md

 ## Backend Architecture

-The backend is designed using a layered architecture so that each part of the system remains independently understandable, testable, and extensible.
+The backend follows a layered architecture to keep routing, validation, persistence, workflow logic, and auditability clearly separated.
+This makes the system easier to reason about, extend, and test as the project grows.

 ### **API Layer**

-FastAPI provides the HTTP interface and automatic OpenAPI documentation.
+FastAPI exposes the HTTP interface, defines versioned endpoints, and provides automatic OpenAPI documentation for local development and testing.

 ### **Schema Layer**

-Pydantic models define request validation and response serialisation.
+Pydantic models handle request validation and response serialisation so API contracts remain explicit and structured.

 ### **CRUD Layer**

-Database access is separated into CRUD functions to keep route handlers thin and maintainable.
+Database operations are separated into CRUD functions to keep route handlers thin and reduce coupling between API logic and persistence logic.

 ### **Persistence Layer**

-SQLAlchemy ORM maps Python models to PostgreSQL tables.
+SQLAlchemy ORM maps Python models to PostgreSQL tables and supports persisted operational state across cases, tool runs, AI reviews, and audit events.

 ### **Migration Layer**

-Alembic manages database schema evolution through version-controlled migrations.
+Alembic manages schema evolution through version-controlled migrations so database changes remain traceable and repeatable.

 ### **Audit Layer**

-Audit events are written to `audit_logs` to capture backend actions, metadata, and latency.
+Audit events are written to `audit_logs` to capture backend actions, workflow metadata, and latency for traceability and operational visibility.

 ### **Tool Execution Layer**

-Deterministic fraud tools execute against structured case data and return standardised tool outputs.
+Deterministic fraud tools execute against structured case data and return standardised outputs that can be persisted, reviewed, and reused by downstream workflow steps.

 ### **AI Review Layer**

-A LangGraph-based orchestration flow aggregates tool signals and produces structured AI review outputs that are validated and persisted.
+A LangGraph-based orchestration flow aggregates deterministic tool signals and produces structured AI review outputs that are validated and persisted for later retrieval, audit, and evaluation.

 ---

 ## Frontend Dashboard

-The project now includes a working internal-style analyst dashboard built with **Next.js**, **TypeScript**, and **Tailwind CSS**.
+The project includes a working internal-style analyst dashboard built with **Next.js**, **TypeScript**, and **Tailwind CSS**.

 The frontend is designed to simulate a realistic internal review console where an analyst can: